idianal/personal-site/posts/2022/course-review-software-development-process.md

 {% include omscs-header.njk %}

-### CS 6300: Software Development Process

 #### Overview

-CS 6300 is an introductory course on the software development process.
+CS6300 is an introductory course on the software development process.
 It emphasizes skills and knowledge essential to anyone joining a modern software team and is probably one of the least challenging courses in the OMSCS program.
 If you have experience working in a software development team, expect to already know many of the things covered in this course.